-FINRA's advisory committee membership is reviewed annually by both management and the FINRA Board who consider the relevant expertise of each committee member, in addition to the overall geographic, size and business model diversity of the committees to ensure appropriate composition and representation.
-Except for the SFAC, there are generally no term limits for advisory committees.
-Each SFAC member serves one three-year term after which he or she is not eligible for re-election or re-appointment to the SFAC for another three years.
+FINRA's advisory committee membership is reviewed annually by both management and the FINRA Board, who consider the relevant expertise of each committee member, in addition to the overall geographic size and business model diversity of the committees to ensure appropriate composition and representation.

+The FINRA Board appoints the advisory committee members, and there are generally no term limits for advisory committees.
+However, as noted below, some SFAC members are elected and SFAC members serve single three-year terms, after which the member is not eligible for re-election or re-appointment to the SFAC for another three years.

-The current advisory committees are listed below.
-For a more detailed description of each committee, including composition and a list of current committee members, see http://www.finra.org/about/committees.
+The FINRA advisory committees are listed below.
+For a more detailed description of each committee, including composition and a list of current committee members, see www.finra.org/about/committees.

 Committee Description Capital Acquisition and Placement Broker Committee Established in December 2017 on a two-year trial basis to advise FINRA on regulatory and public policy issues arising from the activities of member firms that have elected or are considering electing to be capital acquisition brokers (CABs), as well as member firms that have not elected CAB status but have similar business models.
-Clearing Firm Advisory Committee (CFAC) Established in December 2017 as a forum for clearing and introducing firms to advise and make recommendations on issues arising from member firm activities relating to the clearance, carrying and settlement of securities, including issues, practices and activities affecting or relating to small member firms, such as their access to clearing services.
-Corporate Financing Committee Advises on regulatory and public policy issues arising from firms' capital-raising activities.
+Clearing Firm Advisory Committee (CFAC) Forum for clearing and introducing firms to advise and make recommendations to FINRA on issues arising from member firms' activities relating to the clearance, carrying and settlement of securities, including issues, practices and activities affecting or relating to small member firms, such as their access to clearance and settlement services.
+Corporate Financing Committee Advises FINRA on regulatory and public policy issues arising from firms' capital-raising activities.
 Economic Advisory Committee Provides input regarding the effects of current and proposed rules and regulations, market trends and activities that may deserve FINRA's attention and the methods to measure and assess the associated impacts.